 - The behavior of the bully will be monitored, with their knowledge.
 Other appropriate adults (teachers, classroom assistants, lunchtime supervisors) will be informed to support both the victim and the bully and help in the monitoring process.

 - Appropriate sanctions may be used against the bully where no effort to modify bullying behavior is observed.
-They may include extra supervision at lunchtimes, missing playtimes etc.
+They may include extra supervision at lunchtimes, missing playtime, etc.

 - Parents of a child bullying others will be informed at an appropriate time depending on the nature of the incident(s) and children involved.